 - You want to prevent scraper sites from duplicating and re-posting the negative content.

 While sending a letter sounds simple enough, you want an experienced online defamation attorney to draft the letter to minimize the risk of negative repercussions.
-There’s a well-known phenomenon in the online defamation world called the “Streisand Effect” where poorly written cease and desists backfire (drawing more unwanted attention).
+There’s a well-known phenomenon in the online defamation of character world called the “Streisand Effect” where poorly written cease and desists backfire (drawing more unwanted attention).
 As you can imagine, this is something you’ll want to avoid if you’re interested in getting content removed to preserve your reputation.

 How Can I Keep Removal Costs Down?